danarcher/XCom2ModTool/README.md

 This tool only compiles the game if it needs to, which means a build is often faster, as it's just:

 - Updating only the relevant parts of `%SDK%\Development\Src`
-- Cleaning only your scripts from `%SDK%\XComGame\Script`
+- Cleaning only non-standard scripts from `%SDK%\XComGame\Script`
 - Compiling your mod from source
-- Compiling your mod's shaders
+- Compiling your mod's shaders if necessary

 If your mod is INI and/or INT only, the tool skips most of these steps as well.

-It only compiles shaders if it finds `.upk` or `.umap` files in your mod's Content folder.
-In future it may be smarter, since if these files haven't changed since your last build, then recompiling shaders is unnecessary.
+It only compiles shaders if it finds `.upk` or `.umap` files in your mod's Content folder, and if any of them are more recent than the shader cache most recently built for your mod (or if there is no such shader cache).

 The game scripts do need to be rebuilt if you switch from a debug to release build.
 The tool detects this by checking whether the SDK's `Core.u`